GED® High School Equivalency Program

 Can I take the exam in Lincoln?

 Yes, the Heartland Lincoln campus is a registered proctored site.
 When you register on the GED website, you can choose this location for your test center and it will pull up available testing times.
-Currently, we only offer to proctor the exams on Tuesdays and Thursdays, with a test session open in the mornings (8AM-noon) and an afternoon test session (2PM-5PM).
+Currently, we proctor the exams on Tuesdays and Thursdays, with a test session open in the mornings (8AM-noon) and an afternoon test session (2PM-5PM).
 Pearson Vue, the exam sponsor, does not allow same-day scheduling, so you will want to register prior to your test date.